-Elisabeth Radow, attorney-at-law and real estate expert, wrote the article, "Homeowners and Gas Drilling Leases: Boon or Bust?" in the New York State Bar Association Journal's November/December 2011 edition, which questions whether property owners who sign gas and oil leases might experience greater risk and find their property values lowered, let alone for their neighbors and communities.
+Elisabeth Radow, attorney and real estate expert, wrote the article, "Homeowners and Gas Drilling Leases: Boon or Bust?" in the New York State Bar Association Journal's November/December 2011 edition, which questions whether property owners who sign gas and oil leases might experience greater risk and find their property values lowered, let alone for their neighbors and communities.

 The U.S. Department of Energy's (DOE) "Modern Shale Gas Development in the United States" provides technical details and insight on fracking, with a specific focus on water resource impacts.
 In 2013, the DOE released the "Modern Shale Gas Development in the United States: An Update" that provides a "status of various shale plays that have undergone significant development over the past four years."
 The DOE also offers a complete list of "Natural Gas Resource Research Project Summaries," with a focus on fracking.

 The U.S. Geological Survey's (USGS) "Introduction to Hydraulic Fracturing" offers an overview of the fracking process along with a set of related studies, including those on water impacts.
 For USGS oil and gas resource assessments and multimedia displays, see their "Energy Resources Program: Hydraulic Fracturing" page.

 Investigative Reporting and Data Sharing